joshwd/hugosite/content/research/sanitation-policy.md

 ---
-title: "Using market mechanisms to improve sanitation"
+title: "Using market mechanisms to improve sanitation at scale"
 date: 2018-07-25T12:59:52-05:00
 Description: ""
 Tags: []